-My paper also contributes to the literature on how parents affect their children's outcomes.
-This includes a large body of papers on the intergenerational effects of human capital (Oreopoulos et al., 2006; Black et al., 2005), wealth (Black et al., 2015), and welfare receipt (Dahl et al., 2014), among other variables.
-Specifically, my paper contributes to the literature on household structure and children's outcomes and shows that living with one's parent is not always better for children.
-Finaly and Neumark (2010) study whether marriage is good for children and find that unobserved factors drive the negative relationship between never-married motherhood and child education.6 On the other hand, Doyle (2007, 2008) finds negative effects of removing children from their parents and placing them in foster care.
+comes, and shows that living with a parent is not always better for children.
+Finaly and Neumark (2010) study whether marriage is good for children, and find that unobserved factors drive the negative relationship between never-married motherhood and child education.
+On the other hand, Doyle (2007, 2008) finds negative effects of removing children from their parents and placing them in foster care.
 My paper contributes to this body of literature with evidence that suggests that children may benefit from the absence of a convicted parent who is at the margin of incarceration.

-Finally, my results highlight the importance of parenting and specifically the costs of bad parents.
+Finally, my results highlight the importance of parenting, and specifically the costs of bad parents.
 This calls for a greater governmental role in assisting children from fragile households.
-Interventions that offer after school activities, or teach parenting guidelines, can mitigate these costs.
+Interventions that offer after-school activities or teach parenting guidelines can mitigate these costs.
 Early childhood interventions have been remarkably successful in complementing parental care in very disadvantaged populations (Heckman et al, 2010).
 These programs can be a starting point to both complement and improve the parenting skills of this population.

 The rest of the paper is structured as follows.
-Section 2 provides background on the judicial system in Colombia.
-Section 3 describes the data sources and provides summary statistics.
-Section 4 describes a model to identify causal effects in my setup, Section 5 presents my estimation and results.
-Section 6 discusses the results, the mechanism and external validity, and Section 7 concludes.
+Section 2 provides background on the judicial system in Colombia, and Section 3 describes the data sources and provides summary statistics.
+Section 4 describes a model to identify causal effects in my setup, Section 5 presents my estimation and results, and Section 6 discusses the results, the mechanism and external validity.Section 7 concludes.